 Your skin helps you to feel hot or cold.
 Your blood vessels, hairs, and sweat glands incorporate to keep your body at the right temperature.
 If you run towards heat, you might get overheated, if you play outside in cold, you might drop your inner temperature, and in that case, your skin might help you.
 Your body is pretty much smarter to keep your temperature right and your cells healthy.

 Keep your skin Clean!

-Unlike many other organs your skin also requires good washing and cleaning.
-At the time of washing your skin you should always use mild soap and water, not forgetting to cover the scrapers and cuts with the help of bandage.
+Unlike many other organs, your skin also requires good washing and cleaning.
+At the time of washing your skin, you should always use mild soap and water, not forgetting to cover the scrapes and cuts with the help of bandage.
 This helps to keep your dirt out and free of infections.
 It is just a kind way to take care of your skin.